blaylockbk/Herbie/HOW-TO-RELEASE.md

 - ~~setup.py~~
 - ./CITATION.cff
 - ./docs/conf.py
-- Create a tag and release in GitHub
 - Build the docs (one last time before release)
+- **Create a tag and release in GitHub**

 ## 📦 Publish to PyPI

-Created a new conda environment with twine
+Created a new conda environment with twine, pip, and build

 ```bash
 # To create an environment for publishing to PyPI